testit-tms/api-client-python/docs/AutoTestsApi.md

 Delete autotest

-<br>Use case  <br>User sets autotest internal (guid format) or global (integer format) identifier and runs method execution  <br>System finds the autotest by the identifier  <br>System deletes autotest and returns no content response
+ Use case   User sets autotest internal (guid format) or global (integer format) identifier and runs method execution   System finds the autotest by the identifier   System deletes autotest and returns no content response

 ### Example